Analytical Services Lab

-All testing will be conducted by the Lab Manager (Birgit Andersen) and the sample submission procedure will be as follows.
+All testing will be conducted by the Lab Manager and the sample submission procedure will be as follows.

 - Choose a test form at the bottom of this page and submit for approval.
 (There will no longer be any hard copy forms in the folders next to my office R 3127 as used to be and no hard copies of any forms included with samples).

-- Should you have questions regarding any testing you can reach Birgit Andersen via email or we can set up a phone (515-6590) or Zoom consultation.
+- Should you have questions regarding any testing you can reach the lab manager via email, phone (515-6590) or Zoom consultation.
 The same applies if you are not sure what test is most suitable for the data you are looking for.

 - The sample submission station is now the table next to lab Room 2126.
 You will see 2 baskets on a wooden table under the TV monitor – one labeled for “drop off”, the other one for “pick up” should you want the remaining sample material back.

-- There will be absolutely NO in person sample drop offs or inquiries/questions at Birgit’s office as in the past.
+- There will be absolutely NO in person sample drop offs or inquiries/questions at the lab manager’s office.
 All takes place via phone/zoom /email or in a hallway etc. where social distancing can be safely practiced while wearing a mask!

-- Throughout Phase 1 in June, Birgit will only be at the College if samples were properly submitted and there is testing to be done and will not be in full days every day.
+- Throughout Phase 1 in June, the lab manager will only be at the College if samples were properly submitted and there is testing to be done and will not be in full days every day.
 Meaning the sample turn – around time can vary a bit from what it used to be and there will be no more “rush” testing.